hetalang/heta-compiler/README.md

 The original author of the project is [Evgeny Metelkin](https://github.com/metelkin).
 The tool was inspired by the idea that large scale dynamical systems used in QSP and SB require the specific tool which allows writing model code in unified formats and transforming them depending on one's needs: to database-like format or ODEs.
 Working with large models should be as easy as with the small ones.

 - The initial prototype 0.1.x was developed in 2017 and named as **qs3p** (quantitative systems pharmacology programming platform).
-It was used in several service and and  [InSysBio LLC](http://insysbio.com) projects including [IRT](https://irt.insysbio.com/) and **Alzheimer disease consortium**.
+It was used in several [InSysBio LLC](http://insysbio.com) projects including [IRT](https://irt.insysbio.com/) and **Alzheimer disease consortium**.

-- The next versions of **qs3p-js** used the updated format of platfrorm components and a new approach for storing them.
+- The next versions of **qs3p-js** used the updated format of platform components and a new approach for storing them.
 A set of new exporting formats was supported.
 The current version supports Heta code including actions, modules, namespaces.
 It was used as the main infrastructure for the development of the large- and middle-scale QSP platforms developed in the framework of InSysBio services.

 - Starting from 2020 the tool was renamed to **Heta compiler** and published as a Free Open Source project on [GitHub](https://GitHub.com/hetalang/heta-compiler) under Apache 2.0 license.
 Since then Heta compiler has been developed in the framework of [Heta project](https://hetalang.github.io/).